-Even at the toddler stage, toddlers know how to wrap their parents around their little fingers, and on the part of the parent it’s easier not to say ‘no’ when a child is throwing a tantrum.
+Even as toddlers children know how to wrap their parents around their little finger, and on the part of the parent, it’s easier not to say ‘no’ when a child is throwing a tantrum.
 Then there are other over-indulgences like telling children how special they are, which sounds reasonable, but often sends the message that their children are untouchable.

 Even if children don’t show full narcissist character traits, indulgent parenting can cause problems when that child realises they’re not the centre of the universe anymore.
 There has to be a balance on how much parents over-indulge.